Formal Foundations for Controlled Stochastic Activity Networks: Nondeterministic Models

-\begin{proposition} There exists a countably infinite family of pairwise distinct $\ omega$-regular languages that is not equal to $L^\omega_F(S_\omega)$ for any single controlled B\"uchi automaton $S_\omega$. \end{proposition} \begin{proof}[Proof Sketch.]
-This argument is the $\omega$-word analogue of Proposition~\ref{prop.nonrealizable.family}.
+By varying $k \ge 1$, we obtain a countably infinite family $\{ (a^k b)^\omega \mid k \ge 1 \}$ of pairwise distinct $\omega$-regular languages, each realizable by some finite-memory policy on the same plant $S_\omega$.
+Thus $L_F^\omega(S_\omega)$ contains a countably infinite family of distinct $\omega$-regular languages. \end{proof} As in the case of finite-word languages, the set of all $\omega$-regular languages realizable by finite-memory controllers on a fixed plant does not capture all infinite families of interest.
+In particular, even among countably infinite families of simple $\omega$-regular languages, realizability may require varying the underlying automaton.
+The following theorem makes this limitation precise. \begin{theorem} There exists a countably infinite family of pairwise distinct $\ omega$-regular languages that is not equal to $L^\omega_F(S_\omega)$ for any single controlled B\"uchi automaton $S_\omega$. \end{theorem} \begin{proof} This argument is the $\omega$-word analogue of Theorem~\ref{prop.nonrealizable.family}.
 For each integer $k \ge 1$, define the $\omega$-regular language $W_k = (a^k b)^\omega$, i.e., the ultimately periodic infinite word consisting of blocks of $a^k$ followed by $b$, repeated forever.
 For distinct $k$, these $W_k$ are distinct $\omega$-regular languages.

 Let

 Clearly $\mathcal{F}^\omega$ is a countably infinite family.

 Suppose, toward contradiction, that there exists a controlled B\"uchi automaton $S_\omega$ such that $L_F^\omega(S_\omega) = \mathcal{F}^\omega$, i.e., that by varying finite-memory policies on $S_\omega$, we obtain exactly the languages in $\mathcal{F}^\omega$ and no others.